 We believe these enhancements make working with requirements more easier for all our users.

-Testlab user interface now holds a set of so called quick links which allow you to quickly move to the asset referred.
+Testlab user interface now holds a set of so-called quick links that allow you to quickly move to the asset referred.

-- Coverage view tree view is now interactive so that the actual coverage data can be drilled down to individual assets.
-You are now able to click the test results and calculated summaries to open up a floating panel allowing access the assets included.
+- The coverage view tree view is now interactive so that the actual coverage data can be drilled down to individual assets.
+You are now able to click the test results and calculated summaries to open up a floating panel allowing access to the assets included.

 - Clicking the quick link icons in